JRJurman/pico-a11y-template/README.md

 Alternatively, you can clone this repo, and open the `a11y_page.html` with your browser.

 ## How To Use
-Copy the code in the second tab from `aria_test.p8` into your project (if you are viewing the file directly, search for `-- pico-8 a11y template`).
+Copy the code in the second tab from `sample/aria_test.p8` into your project (if you are viewing the file directly, search for `-- pico-8 a11y template`).
 That will give you access to the API, and when loaded in the `a11y_page.html`, will show text to screen readers.

+You can also grab the minified version from `sample/aria_test.min.p8`, in that file, all other code has been removed, and you can copy it directly into your project.

 ## PICO-8 API

 ### `set_sr_text(text)`
 `set_sr_text` will tell PICO-8 to load the `text` in a way that screen readers will announce the text.
-The text can be any length (although some screen readers will stop at a certain point, be sure to test!).
+The text can be any length.
+You can preview the results if you have a terminal open (it uses the `printh` function to write out to the terminal).

 You only need to call this function once, it is recommended to do this on a user taking an action, or something happening in the game (although, do not make assumptions about how slow or fast the user's screen reader is).